Zhiyang Chen

 • Shanghai Jiao Tong University

-Zhiyang Chen, Sidi Mohamed Beillahi, Fan Long, “FlashSyn: Flash Loan Attack Synthesis via Counter Example Driven Approximation(ICSE 2024) [extended paper] [artifact]
+Zhiyang Chen, Sidi Mohamed Beillahi, Fan Long, “FlashSyn: Flash Loan Attack Synthesis via Counter Example Driven Approximation(ICSE 2024) [paper] [extended paper] [artifact] [slides]

 Tianyi Zhang, Zhiyang Chen, Yuanli Zhu, Priyan Vaithilingam, Xinyu Wang, Elena L. Glassman, “Interpretable Program Synthesis”, Proceedings of the 2021 Conference on Human Factors in Computing Systems(CHI 2021) [paper] [video] [artifact]